Eden (Australian band)

-Eden is a dark wave band that was formed in Melbourne, Australia, in 1987, by Sean Bowley, Pieter Bourke and Ross Healy.
+Eden are an Australian dark wave band that was formed in Melbourne in 1987 by Sean Bowley, Pieter Bourke and Ross Healy.

 History

 Eden's first gig was at the Baden Powell Hotel, Prahran, they soon performed at other pubs in Melbourne's alternative music scene.
 In 1990 they issued their debut five-track extended play, The Light Between Worlds, on the Scottish label Nightshift Records.
 The lead track, "Shallow Mists", was co-written by Bourke, Bowley and Healy.
 They released a single, "Searching for Angels Hands", which broadened their audience by a performance on national pop music TV series, Countdown Revolution.
 The single was also co-written by Bourke, Bowley and Healy.

 In 1992 Eden released a full-length studio album, Gateway to the Mysteries, on the English label Third Mind Records and in Australia on Elysium Records via Shock Records.
 Bourke's last recorded output with Eden was a six-track EP, Healingbow, released in 1993 on Projekt Records.

 Drummer Peter Barrett, keyboardist Paul Machlis and bassist Ewan McArthur joined Eden for their second studio album Fire & Rain, released in 1995.
 Allmusic's Ned Raggett found the new line-up's music to be "a less eclectic but no less intriguing sonic palette, extending the goth/psych tendencies of Bowley's particular muse to their logical conclusions."